eobolo/textproject/LogRegexToolkit/README.md

 2. cd /path/to/clonedgitrepo/LogRegexToolkit

 # **Running the script**

-There are 2 steps involved in running this application
 1. ./create_session - this help create a session
-2. run - this runs the program

 # **Follow the on-screen prompts to view or save the extracted data.**